 KYMCO’s plans for India

-Ko believes the India could be bigger than China for electric scooters and identifies the two countries as the “most important” markets for KYMCO.
-It is a matter of time then before the 56-year old Taiwanese company revisits plans to launch in the country.
+Ko believes that India could be bigger than China for electric scooters and identifies the two countries as the “most important” markets for KYMCO.
+It is a matter of time then before the 56-year old Taiwanese company revisits plans to launch in India.